pp-mo/ugrid-checks/README.md

 List of checker messages :
   *** FAIL R106 : Mesh variable "topology" attribute 'face_coordinates' refers to a variable "longitude", but there is no such variable in the dataset.
   *** FAIL R108 : Mesh variable "topology" has face_coordinates="latitude longitude", which is not a list of variables in the dataset.
   ...
-WARN A304 : Mesh connectivity variable "face_nodes" of mesh "topology" has a '_FillValue' attribute, which should not be present on a "face_node_connectivity" connectivity.
+WARN A304 : Mesh connectivity variable "edge_nodes" of mesh "topology" has a '_FillValue' attribute, which should not be present on a "edge_node_connectivity" connectivity.

 Total of 3 problems logged :
   2 Rxxx requirement failures